 It’s not easy to leave a narcissist.
-Focusing on good, solid reasons is a vital step.
-It’s a necessary momentum to reach a goal vital to your wellbeing and life, in this case, to open the cage door of a toxic relationship, and realize you’ve had wings to fly away along … at minimum emotionally.
+Focusing on awakening from the fog is a vital step to taking the reins to restore inner sense of agency and confidence.
+You need mental clarity to assess the situation you’re in, and prioritize taking necessary actions, in this case, to open the cage door of a toxic relationship, and realize you’ve had wings to fly away along … at minimum to fly to safety emotionally, inside, where it matters the most.

 It starts in the mind, your mind.
 Not his.

-In a sense, leaving him is the easy part.
+In a sense, physically leaving is the easy part.
+Taking back your mind, your sense of sanity, belief in your self and capacity, and breaking out of toxic self-blame or self-silencing patterns, may not be easy, but this is where the real work is, to heal, transform, and protect yourself from getting trapped in the future.
 You want to start learning more and more about antisocial (psychopathology) and narcissist personality disorders, and how they’re connected on a continuum to profile of perpetrators of domestic violence, rape and assault of women, mass shootings, and what is known as the criminal mind.

 The most challenging is learning to let go of the lies and illusions, many of which he instilled in your mind, and to come out of the fog, to forgive yourself for any witting and unwitting participation.
 This makes it easier to remain focused not only on understanding what is true about these personality disorders, but even more critical, to discover what is true about you — and human beings and their relationships in general — in universal terms of what fosters (or blocks!) health and well being.